“Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.

 Ready to dive in?
 Here’s what you need to know to create seamless payment processing between Formstack and Authorize.Net:

-You might be wondering why you need Formstack when Authorize.Net provides its own hosted payment form.
+You might be wondering why you need Formstack to accept payments online when Authorize.Net provides its own hosted payment form.
 The reason is simple.
-Formstack provides more form-building options, including custom branding, multiple question types, and Calculating fields.
+Formstack provides more form-building options, including custom branding, multiple question types, and calculating fields.
 These options allow you to create customized, responsive payment forms that suit the particular needs of the buyer.

 Authorize.Net Integration Basic Setup